Rare Rhesus Phenotypes and Their Significance

 • Use panels including partial D cells

-• Consider molecular characterization
+• Consider molecular characterisation

 Weak D Types: A Spectrum of Expression